PlatinumGames: 2006–2007: Founding

 PlatinumGames was founded by the merger of Seeds Inc. and Odd Inc. in October 2007.
 Seeds Inc. had been founded by Shinji Mikami, Atsushi Inaba, and Hideki Kamiya on August 1, 2006.
 Prior to establishing the company, the three worked for Capcom, and were key members of the Osaka-based Clover Studio, which specialized in making new and creative intellectual properties.
-They worked closely together developing popular Capcom franchises including Resident Evil, Devil May Cry, Viewtiful Joe and Ōkami.
-Most of these titles received critical acclaim, but under-performed commercially, leading to Capcom's decision to close the studio.
+They worked closely together developing popular Capcom franchises, including Resident Evil, Devil May Cry, Viewtiful Joe, and Ōkami.
+Most of these games received critical acclaim, but under-performed commercially, leading to Capcom's decision to close the studio.
 Prior to the closure, the three founders had already left the studio to form their own company in mid-2006.
 In January 2006, the company expanded to 51 employees, including more former Capcom employees such as Masami Ueda, composer for the early Resident Evil games, and Mari Shimazaki, Ōkami's artist.
 Yusuke Hashimoto and Kenji Saito, who would eventually become PlatinumGames' directors, joined during its establishment period.
 The new company revealed its existence by launching its website in February 2007.

 Odd Ltd. was founded by Tatsuya Minami in February 2006, and later renamed Odd Inc. in July 2007.
 Like the founders of Clover Studio, Minami worked at Capcom prior to founding his own studio.
 He joined Capcom and for 20 years was involved in titles such as Super Ghouls 'n Ghosts and the Mega Man franchise.
 However, he decided to leave as he became tired of making sequels.
-Minami became the studio's head and focused on the company's management and administration, while Mikami, Inaba and Kamiya remained in the positions of director or producer.
+Minami became the studio's head and focused on the company's management and administration, while Mikami, Inaba, and Kamiya remained in the positions of director or producer.